Create your very own “Breakfast Served Daily” sign for your home! Follow along to see how I created this “faux” chalkboard art for it!

 I have some fun news today.
 I think so anyway! ;)

 A few friends and I have gotten together and are going to be sharing “Trash to Treasure Transformations” the second Tuesday of every month!

 So not only are we sharing our furniture makeovers every month, we’ll now be sharing just about anything we’ve found to makeover.

 I’m excited because that is right on up my alley.

 I love, love making over thrifty finds.

 Just like they say….one man’s trash is another man’s treasure.
-Or woman’s. ;)
+Or a woman’s. ;)

 That’s what this entire blog is about.

 So let me show you what I did with my thrifty find.

 This old rooster print, probably from the ’80s.